“You shall have no other gods before me.” It is No. 1 on the list of Ten Commandments God gave to His people.

 The removal of crosses and this incident, in addition to arrests of more than 100 believers and last month’s closures of the Early Rain Covenant Church in Chengdu and the Rongguili Church in the port city of Guangzhou–both prominent underground house churches in China–continues to signal significant change for China’s Christians and churches in 2019.

 Not since China’s Cultural Revolution led by Mao Zedong has the church in China seen this level of persecution.
+China has become one of a growing number of Bible banned countries.
 Last year, the state banned sales of the Bible, introduced a new version of the Bible revised by the Chinese Communist Party and required that “core socialist values” be taught as doctrine in all churches.

 “The situation in China is likely to continue to escalate as the Chinese Communist Party increases its power and focuses on Chinese nationalism,” says Open Doors CEO David Curry.